exactly/solidity-challenge/query_contract/README.md

 - Web3.py installed
 > pip install Web3
 > or
-> pip install -r requirements.txt (it will install a lot of bloatware, you're noticed)
+> pip install -r requirements.txt (it will install a lot of bloatware, you have been warned)

 Example: